 - Lima Half Marathon, late August -- Lima’s annual half marathon has been going since 1909, which -- according to the event organizers -- makes it the oldest half marathon in South America, as well as the oldest in the Americas and possibly in the world.

 Continue to 9 of 12 below.

 - Saint Rose of Lima Day, August 30 -- A national holiday in honor of Saint Rose, the first Catholic to be canonized in the Americas and later the patron saint of Lima and Latin America.

-- Mistura, multi-day gastronomic event held in September -- Mistura began in 2008 and continues to grow each year, now claiming the title of the biggest food fair in Latin America.
+- Mistura, a multi-day gastronomic event held in September -- Mistura began in 2008 and continues to grow each year, now claiming the title of the biggest food fair in Latin America.
 It remains an unrivaled culinary event on the Peruvian calendar.

 - Battle of Angamos, October 8 -- Yet another national holiday, this time in remembrance of the Battle of Angamos, a decisive naval battle between Peru and Chile on October 8, 1879.

 - El Señor de los Milagros, October -- The image of El Señor de los Milagros is the focal point for the largest religious congregation in South America, in which purple-robed devotees lead the procession through the streets of Lima.

 - Día de la Canción Criolla, October 31, Lima -- A day for music across Peru and particularly in the capital, with locals -- and local musicians -- celebrating música criolla.